opencast/octoka/README.md

 This is important to understand and explains why the JWT has to grant access directly.

 If the JWT grants access as explained above, the request is treated as authenticated; and as unauthenticated otherwise.
+In the latter case, octoka can just forward the request to Opencast to see what it thinks (see `opencast.fallback` config).
-The response for each case depends on the configuration.
+Octoka's final response depends on the configuration.
 In the authenticated case, either the file is actually served, or it's a 200 with empty body, or it can include an `X-Accel-Redirect` header.
-In the unauthenticated case, 403 is replied (TODO: this will be configurable in the future).
+In the unauthenticated case, either 403 is replied or 204 with an `X-Accel-Redirect`.

 ## Building